miekg/dinit/README.md

 allows for cleanups and container restarts.
 You can also mark all processes as primary, meaning that if one of them dies, all of them are stopped.

+If dinit runs as pid 1 it will cleanup zombies that might be created by any of the processes.

 ### Why?

 See <https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/>.